Creativity In Counseling

 A usual occurrence for people who have PTSD is the inability or hesitancy to discuss the incident verbally, even during sessions with a psych expert.
 Repressing emotions and thoughts are one of the main reasons why this occurs.
 Expressive arts counseling or simply arts achieves more output than other treatments when dealing with PTSD patients because many transitions can be obtained even if words are not spoken.
 Arts is the medium that serves as a bridge between the traumatized person and the counselor.

-Joshua Smyth, Ph.D., wrote, “The creative therapies are a diverse set of creativity in counseling techniques that hold in common that thoughts and feelings about trauma are represented without verbal descriptions of the event(s).
+Joshua Smyth, Ph.D., wrote, “The innovative therapies are a diverse set of creativity in treatment techniques that hold in common that thoughts and feelings about trauma are represented without verbal descriptions of the event(s).
 Visual and auditory stimuli are used to symbolize the pain and suffering that result from trauma (such as fear, horror, loneliness, and distrust), and the process of expressing oneself is often more important than the finished product.”

 Counseling With Creativity Explores The Unexplored